7 Ways to Earn Money When You’re Unemployed

 - Use CareerOneStop’s Find a Remote Job portal to search for positions where you don’t need to commute or work onsite every day.

 Market Your Skills

 The growth of the gig economy provides an opportunity to freelance and market the skills you may already have.
 Use the skills you have from the job you’ve lost or check out gigs that require a different skill set to get started freelancing:

 - Upwork and Freelancer are two of the largest platforms for finding freelance work.

 - Facebook Groups often have job postings for group members.

-- You can also find local opportunities on sites like Craigslist.
+- Craigslist has work posted—use caution as these are not vetted opportunities.
 Check job boards by searching for keyword terms such as “freelance” or “contract” and your job preferences.

 - Tap your career network, family, and friends to let them know that you’re available for projects.

 Gig work is an option if you’re seeking a flexible work schedule and a way to monetize your time.
 Many app-based gig jobs pay immediately, and you can work on demand without committing to a set schedule.
 Some of the options for gig work include:

 One way to get cash quickly is to sell the stuff you don’t need.
 Amazon accepts trade-ins on devices, electronics and video games.
 There are many sites and apps you can use to sell clothes and household items.